Kanban-Zai/kanban-zai-version-1.0/core.md

 Possible Values: 1 week | a unit of time  DEFAULT: 1 week

-The minimum amount of time that must pass before new work may be pushed to a team.
-IF all other class related constraints are broken
+The minimum tick of of the team, from which all timing is based.

 #### Prime limit (cadence)